KazaiMazai/SwiftletModel/README.md

 *Exactly.
 That's the point of bidirectional links and normalization.*

-When `resolve()` is called all entities are pulled from the context storage and put in its place according to the nested shape in denormalized form.
+When `resolve(in: context)` is called all entities are pulled from the context storage and put in its place according to the nested shape in denormalized form.

 ### Bulk nested models query